subtleseeker/Twitter-Sentiment-Analysis/README.md

 which was then converted to
 ```<tweet>$#$<id>```

-The other file `AFINN.txt` consisted of a dictionary of words which are considered for sentinel analysis.
+The other file `AFINN.txt` consisted of a dictionary of words which are considered for sentiment analysis.

 ## Output Screenshot
 [Screenshot of the output](./ss.png)